Ceramic Artist | Nature Illustrator | Studio Teacher

-I was a finalist in Muswellbrook Ceramic Prize 2022 and my ceramics have been exhibited at:
+I was a finalist in the Muswellbrook Ceramic Prize and Sculpture in the Valley my ceramics have been exhibited at:

 -